pctrainor/youtube_comments/README.md

 # youtube_comments
-A quick webapp I made that show youtube comments in a summarized fashion.
+A quick webapp I made that shows youtube comments in a summarized fashion.